-Travel blogger Bryony of travelsandmore has written why Cartagena, Colombia, is the best destination for a luxe-for-less getaway, and has shared her insider tips for having the perfect Colombian getaway.
+Travel blogger Bryony of travelsandmore shares why Cartagena, Colombia, is the best destination for a luxe-for-less getaway, and reveals her insiders tips.

 As a budget backpacker I know that luxury comes in all sorts of shapes and sizes.
 As a lover of premium experiences and backpacking, living life on the road can be tricky.
 It’s always a welcome refreshment when you hit a destination that offers you the luxury you know and love for less, especially one where you are planning to stay a while.